-Aberdeen board to consider Goodwin's future
+Aberdeen to consider Goodwin's future on Wednesday

 - You can now get Aberdeen news notifications in the BBC Sport app - find out more

-But losing to part-time West of Scotland League Premier Division leaders Darvel is generally regarded as the biggest shock in Scottish Cup history given five tiers separate the sides.
+But losing to part-time West of Scotland League Premier Division leaders Darvel has been widely touted as the biggest shock in Scottish Cup history given five tiers separate the sides.

-Aberdeen's worst-ever result comes as the club start the 40th anniversary year of their greatest triumph - the European Cup-winners Cup final win over Real Madrid.
+What was arguably the worst result in Aberdeen's history comes at the start of the 40th anniversary year of their greatest triumph - the European Cup Winners' Cup final victory against Real Madrid.

-Despite describing the Darvel defeat as "embarrassing and humiliating", Goodwin said "I do believe I can turn it around" after form he agreed "hasn't been good enough" for "a club the size of Aberdeen".
+Despite describing the Darvel defeat as "embarrassing and humiliating", Goodwin said "I do believe I can turn it around" after agreeing their form "hasn't been good enough" for a club of Aberdeen's stature.

 Goodwin was recruited last February on a two-and-a-half year contract from top-flight rivals St Mirren to replace Stephen Glass, who was dismissed 11 months after succeeding Derek McInnes.